mbajoshuac/mbajoshuac/README.md

 ### Hello Awesome Person 👋

 🤵🏽‍♂️   I'm Joshua Mba,
-📚   I'm a Back-end Developer (Nodejs, PHP)
+📚   I'm a Back-end Developer (Js, Ts, Nestjs, Nodejs, PHP)
 🖊   I write instructions that humans read but computers obey,
 🎨   I'm an unconventional designer that loves playing around with colors & Shapes,
 💪   I'm on a Journey to becoming a World-class Blockchain Developer